RaviTriv/distributed-in-memory-storage/README.md

 ## Data persistence

 Persistence can be enabled to safetly store data.
-There are two ways this can be done, every `x` interval data is written to persistent storage or every time a write request is made to memory the request will be forked and also written to persistent storage.
+Every time a write request is made to memory the request will be forked and also written to persistent storage.

 ![Forked Persistence Diagram](/images/ForkedPersistence.png)